EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

 p.textContent = 'I will be removed';
 document.body.appendChild(p);
 p.remove();
-console.log(p); // <p>I will be removed</p>
+console.log(p); // <p>I will be removed</p> -> still there
 ```

-- what about if you create an element and then remove it - does it still exist in the DOM?
+- BUT: what about if you create an element and then remove it - does it still exist in the DOM?
-- no, it's still there
+- it's still there
 - the fact that we've created that element so it exists in JavaScript memory means that we still have access to that paragraph element

 ## CARDIO